-Advanced Organic Chemistry: 1H NMR spectrum of methylamine
+Advanced Organic Chemistry: The 1H NMR spectrum of methylamine (methanamine) CH3NH2

-Interpreting the H-1 hydrogen-1 (proton) NMR spectrum of methylamine
+Interpreting and explaining the H-1 hydrogen-1 (proton) NMR spectrum of methylamine

 H-1 proton NMR spectroscopy - spectra index